ManasaG-ds/ManasaG-ds/README.md

 ---

 ## 📌 Highlighted Projects
-🌟 Here are some of my academic & portfolio projects:
+🌟 Here are some of my portfolio projects:

 - **[Music Subscriptions App on AWS](https://github.com/ManasaG-ds/Cloud-Music-Subscription-AWS.git)**
   Built a scalable web app on AWS to manage music subscriptions, leveraging cloud services for storage, deployment, and reliability.